ray-project/ray/doc/source/ray-air/getting-started.rst

         :end-before: __air_tf_batchpred_end__

-See the :ref:`Key Concepts <air-key-concepts>` for more that Ray AIR has to offer.

 AIR Ecosystem
 -------------

-AIR is currently in *beta*, but some components are more stable.
-The following diagram provides an overview of the AIR components, ecosystem integrations, and their readiness.
+AIR comes with built-in integrations with the most popular ecosystem libraries.
+The following diagram provides an overview of the AIR libraries, ecosystem integrations, and their readiness.

 ..
   https://docs.google.com/drawings/d/1pZkRrkAbRD8jM-xlGlAaVo3T66oBQ_HpsCzomMT7OIc/edit

 .. image:: images/air-ecosystem.svg

+AIR also includes integration APIs for adding new integrations, as well the option to build custom scalable components using Ray core.

 Next Steps
 ----------